erwincoumans/StkDekrispatorSynthesizer/README.md

 **Linux, Raspberry Pi and Mac OSX gnu make**

-In a terminal type:

-	cd build3

-On Linux you need to install ALSA, pthread and jack:
+On Linux you may need to install ALSA, pthread:

 	sudo apt-get install libasound2-dev
 	sudo apt-get install libpthread-stubs0-dev

+On Linux, you may try to run the build_and_run.sh script from a terminal.
+Otherwise follow those steps:

+	cd build3

 Dependend on your system (Linux 32bit, 64bit, rPI or Mac OSX) use one of the following lines